hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-account-container.md

 			| 192.0.2.22    |
 			+---------------+

-4. List the disks on the Proxy node.
+4. List the disks on the proxy node.

-		# ringos list-disks -n <Proxy node IP address>
+		# ringos list-disks -n <proxy node IP address>

 	The following sample displays the lists of disk available on the Proxy node **192.0.2.22**.